schovancova/house-finder/README.md

 # Real Estate Scraper

-A Python-based tool to scrape real estate listings for houses on sreality, track updates, and notify via Slack.
+A Python-based tool to scrape real estate listings for houses/flats on sreality, track updates, and notify via Slack.

 Disclaimer: This is a hobby project, it's not going to be perfect.
 I just needed this to run.